keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

     $ git push
     ```

-## Step 6.
-Deploy carts v3 to production and verify the result
+## Deploy carts v3 to production and verify the result

 1. Trigger the CI pipeline for the `carts` service to create a new artifact.